“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 Building the Second Shopify Store

-This time, I wanted to build a store which I can set up in less than 45 minutes.
+This time, I wanted to build a store in less than 30 minutes

 I didn’t have any more time to lose.